0x666c6f/starknet-builders-committee/README.md

 The application form asks for information such as your contact information, project description, project timeline, budget requested, and other relevant information.

 3. Wait for the committee to review your application.
-Grants are allocated monthly, and need to be renewed.

 4. If your application is approved, you will receive funding for your project.